dteslya/network-automation-template/README.md

     copier gh:dteslya/network-automation-template /path/to/your/new/project
     ```

-3. Cd to the project directory and install dependencies
+3. Cd to the project directory to install dependencies and pre-commit hooks

     ```shell
-    cd /path/to/your/new/project && invoke install
+    cd /path/to/your/new/project && invoke install && invoke pre-commit-install
     ```

 4. Start coding!